Alhambra Theatre, Morecambe: History

 The Alhambra is the most significant surviving example of Morecambe's West End heritage.
 Though diminished after the fire of 1970 by the loss of its elaborate Dutch gable and distinctive sun-burner turret, the edifice still dominates and enhances an elegant Victorian curve of promenade.
 It was built on the site of the old West End Market, which was demolished for this purpose, and the ground floor of the new building was designed as a replacement covered market space.
-Only the original market sign survived, moved to back of the building above the new market’s rear entrance.
+Only the original market sign survived, moved to the back of the building above the new market’s rear entrance.
 Although postcards with exterior views of the Alhambra Palace are plentiful, there are very few images of its interior.
 Fortunately, the national press published detailed descriptions at the time.

-From conception and design to financing and management the Alhambra Palace, which opened on April 4, 1901, was entirely a local effort, conceived by developers John Gardner and John Scott and young architect Herbert Howarth, all of whom lived near by.
+From conception and design to financing and management the Alhambra Palace, which opened on April 4, 1901, was entirely a local effort, conceived by developers John Gardner and John Scott and young architect Herbert Howarth, all of whom lived nearby.
 John Edmondson was the experienced local building contractor who also installed the electric lighting in the theatre.
 He was also responsible for most of Morecambe’s great buildings, including the surviving 1900 Park Hotel up Regent Road from the Alhambra.

 For the first few years of their existence, Gardner managed the Alhambra and the Park Hotel, both integral to the partners’ redevelopment of the West End's 1877 Summer Gardens whose 30 acres, including a massive pavilion, had proved unprofitable and located too far from the sea.
 They built the Park Hotel, Regent Park and surrounding houses on that site and linked them with the then ultra-modern Alhambra Palace on its prime seafront location.